araelespinosa.dev

 What it does

-• Multi-provider targets — sync the same records to Cloudflare, GCP Cloud DNS, and more simultaneously
+sync to Cloudflare, Route 53, GCP Cloud DNS, Porkbun, and GoDaddy simultaneously

 terminal